- 5 Jun 2020

 - ensuring regular access for learners to high quality activities through working with teachers and practitioners in educational settings and remote learning at home, where that may be required, in line with the curriculum to reflect local circumstances.

-- encouraging schools and local authorities to engage with partners in youth work, culture and sport who may be able to enrich the offer available for children and young people outside school hours.
+- engaging with partners, for example in youth work, outdoor education, culture and sport who may be able to enrich the offer available for children and young people outside school hours.
 And also to engage with their parent councils and forums to utilise the skills and experience of the parent community in supporting learning.

-- focusing on promoting and developing skills that will increase children and young people’s abilities to learn remotely and identifying opportunities to develop future skills that will help equip them for the uncertainties of the future, including their ability to learn remotely, should remote learning need to be re-introduced.
+- focusing on promoting and developing skills that will help equip children and young people them for the uncertainties of the future, including their ability to learn remotely, should remote learning need to be re-introduced.